KMKfw/kmk_firmware/README.md

 | [Adafruit HUZZAH32](https://www.adafruit.com/product/3405) | ESP32 | MicroPython | In theory this may work as a BLE HID device, or with a GPIO-based USB breakout.
 Right now, we haven't written the code for this device.
 Built-in USB port can't run in HID at all. |
 | [Adafruit Feather nRF52 BLE Controller](https://www.adafruit.com/product/3406) | nRF52832 | CircuitPython | Lack of USB HID (HW), but could be fixed with GPIO USB breakout.
 BLE HID could be possible, but it's considered somewhat unstable.
 This chip is considered "mostly unsupported" in CircuitPython according to Adafruit Discord, so I've mostly abandoned it for now. |
 | [Teensy 3.2 Controller](https://www.adafruit.com/product/2756) | | MicroPython | Lack of USB HID (SW - MP) |

-## The Great Hackaround

-While it is required that at least the device talking over USB/BLE HID (the "primary brain") be from the Supported Devices list and running the primary component of KMK, it will soon be possible to build split keyboards with other, otherwise unsupported devices (currently this means a Pro Micro), either to reduce costs or to convert existing QMK boards to KMK.
-You'll need to flash "dummy" firmware to each Pro Micro which simply scans a matrix and passes the values over I2C to the "brain" device, which does the heavy lifting from there (including actually sending HID events).

-The obvious downsides of this method are increased number of moving parts, increased number of things to flash (though the Pro Micros only need flashed when matricies change, which should almost never happen once a board is built), and all downsides that go with those points (increased power usage, etc.) The upside is that it can be a _ton_ cheaper to build a split keyboard this way - cheapo Pro Micro clones can be had for as little as $4 CAD at time of writing, whereas a HUZZAH32, for example, is closer to $26 CAD, and to build the "traditional" way, you'd need N of them (where N is the number of split sections of your keyboard).

-It is also possible to convert many QMK boards through this fashion - while untested for now, just about anything with a TRRS jack should work (Ergodoxen, just about anything from keeb.io, etc.)

-This hackaround is almost certainly pointless for non-split boards.

 ## License, Copyright, and Legal